AAPOR Awards

 The Student Poster Award winner is announced each year at the annual conference.
 To be eligible for the award, students must have their poster abstracts accepted for presentation at the conference.
 The award committee will consider all posters that relate to the study of public opinion, whether they focus on theory, substantive findings, research methods, and/or statistical techniques used in such research.

-Poster presenters must be current students (graduate or undergraduate) at the time of the abstract submission, or must have received their degree during the preceding academic year.
+Authors must be current students (graduate or undergraduate) at the time of submission or must have received their degree during the preceding academic year.
 The research must have been substantially completed while all authors were enrolled in a degree program.